cxong/cdogs-sdl/README.md

 Please use the installers for your platform for installing.

 Follow the [getting started wiki](https://github.com/cxong/cdogs-sdl/wiki#getting-started) to build on your platform.
-You will need the SDL development libraries installed.
+You will need the SDL2 development libraries installed.

 ![](https://github.com/cxong/cdogs-sdl/blob/master/graphics/barrel_skull.png) License
 ---------------